osmosis-labs/docs/developing/dapps/get_started/cosmwasm-testnet.md

 You need some tokens named `OSMO`(`uosmo`) in your address to interact with the network.

+### faucet

+#### Official Faucet
+You can request tokens from the official faucet at https://faucet.osmosis.zone

+#### Discord Faucet
-You must participate in the [Osmosis discord](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
+Youcan also participate in the [Osmosis discord](https://discord.com/invite/osmosis) to request a faucet of the Osmosis Testnet.
 After gaining access to the testnet channel on the `#roles` channel of the discord, you can request a testnet token by sending the following message on the `#faucet` channel:

 ```bash
 $request <address>